The Enchiridion!: Plot

 After a party that results in Finn saving Princess Bubblegum from falling from her tower, she decides that he is worthy of reading the Enchiridion: a tome of heroic knowledge.
 The book can only be acquired by "for heroes whose hearts are righteous".
 Bubblegum reveals that the book is located at the top of Mount Cragdor, past several trials.

-After passing the doorkeeper (voiced by John Moschitta Jr.), Finn and Jake encounter gnomes who cause Finn to doubt himself.
+After passing the doorkeeper, Key-per (voiced by John Moschitta Jr.), Finn and Jake encounter gnomes who cause Finn to doubt himself.
 When Jake tries to cheer him up, he is eaten by an ogre.
 Believing his friend to be dead, Finn steals a giant dollar from the ogre and attacks him, hitting him in the groin.
 The Ogre vomits Jake up, and the two glide to the end of the trials.
 Finn, however, makes sure to send the dollar back to the Ogre, causing Jake to call his act "righteous".

-Once inside the top-most building of Mount Cragdor, a malevolent entity (voiced by Mark Hamill) takes Finn to his "Brain World", wherein he is first told to slay an evil heart beast, and then slay an "unaligned" ant.
+Once inside the top-most building of Mount Cragdor, a malevolent entity, Dark Magician (voiced by Mark Hamill) takes Finn to his "Brain World", wherein he is first told to slay an evil heart beast, and then slay an "unaligned" ant.
 Finn kills the beast, but refuses to kill the ant, leading to him defeating the being.
 Finn is then confronted by Mannish Man, the keeper of the Enchiridion, who gives Finn the book.
 Finn's first act is to read a chapter about kissing princesses.